 HUD: U.S. Department of Housing and Urban Development, the federal agency which administers and provides guidance for the Consolidated Plan process and use of federal funds such as CDBG.

 LOW AND MODERATE INCOME PERSONS: An individual from a household with a total income that does not exceed eighty percent (80%) of the median household income for the area adjusted for family size.

-CITY OF HEMET CENSUS TRACT MAPS TO FOLLOW
+CITY OF HEMET CENSUS TRACT MAP